clirdlf/ndsa.org/faq.md

 **How do members access NDSA listservs?**

 NDSA has several email lists for sharing information and coordinating activities.
 The lists are private, so only subscribers may post messages and access the archives.
-To subscribe to one or more of the lists below, send a request to ndsa@loc.gov.
+To subscribe to one or more of the lists below, send a request to ndsa@diglib.org.

 TODO: Links for new lists